Shining a light on the winter blues

 Talk about how you're feeling

-If you are experiencing a period of low mood, it may help to share what is on your mind with someone you trust, such a friend, family member or a colleague.
-Or you can always talk to a qualified counsellor if you find it easier talking in confidence.
+If you are experiencing a period of low mood, it may help to share what is on your mind with someone you trust, such as a friend, family member or colleague.
+Or you can always talk to a qualified counsellor if you find it easier to talk in confidence.

 If you think you may be experiencing symptoms of SAD, please reach out for support.
 Speak to your GP to discuss any concerns you may have.
 If you are diagnosed with SAD, they can support you and discuss the various treatment options available.